gonzalo-bulnes/simple_token_authentication/README.md

 benefit of preventing tokens being exposed if the database or a backup is compromised, or a DB role views the users table.

-In this digest mode, authentication tokens can not be realistically checked for uniqueness, so the generation of unique tokens is not guaranteed, even if it is highly likely.
+In *digest* mode, authentication tokens can not be realistically checked for uniqueness, so the generation of unique tokens is not guaranteed, even if it is highly likely.

 The record attribute `authentication_token` returns the stored value, the digest.
 In order to access the plain text token when it is initially generated, instead read the attribute `plain_authentication_token`.
-This plain text version is only retained in the instance after the record is initially saved, therefore should be communicated to the user for future use immediately.
-Tokens can not be recreated from the digest,
+This plain text version is only retained in the instance after `authentication_token` is set, therefore should be communicated to the user for future use immediately.
+Tokens can not be recreated from the digest and are not persisted in the datatabase.

 #### Caching Authentications with Stored Digest Tokens
 BCrypt hashing is computationally expensive by design.
 If the configuration uses